Giorgos Mazonakis

-Giorgos Mazonakis (Γιώργος Μαζωνάκης, born 4 March 1972) is a Greek modern folk-pop and pop singer.
+George Mazonakis (Γιώργος Μαζωνάκης; 4 March 1972 – 9 September 2026) was a Greek modern folk-pop and pop singer in Greece.

-Biography
+Life and career

-Giorgos Mazonakis was born and raised in the neighbourhood of Nikaia, Piraeus.
-He grew up listening to the traditional laiko songs of Stratos Dionysiou, Yiannis Parios, Marinella and Haris Alexiou.
-Very quickly, at the age of 15, he realized his desire to become a singer.
-The first time he sang at a nightclub was in Patras at one of the best at the time owned by "George Kotopoulis", in the summer of 1992 and he was discovered by executives of PolyGram Greece.
+George Mazonakis was born and raised in the neighbourhood of Nikaia, Piraeus, but he originates from Sitia, Crete.
+He grew up listening to the traditional Laïko songs of Stratos Dionysiou, Yiannis Parios, Marinella and Haris Alexiou.
+The first time he sang at a nightclub was in Patras in the summer of 1992, where he was discovered by executives of PolyGram Greece.

-At the same time, Mazonakis has made many appearances throughout Greece, Cyprus, Germany, Australia, and in several U.S. states including: New York City, New Jersey, Atlantic City, and Chicago.
-Also one of his best hits was released in Italy giving to the huge the success the song had there, "Mou Leipeis" (I miss you) was used in a car ad campaign.
+Throughout his career, Mazonakis made many appearances throughout Greece, Cyprus, Germany, Australia, South Africa and the US.

-In 2002, the singer sang two songs of Stamatis Kraounakis on the soundtrack of the film by Nikos Panagiotopoulos titled Varethika Na Skotono tous Agapitikous Sou (I'm tired of killing your Boyfriends).
+In 2002, the singer sang two songs of Stamatis Kraounakis on the soundtrack of the film by Nikos Panagiotopoulos titled Varethika Na Skotono tous Agapitikous Sou (I'm tired of killing your boyfriends).

-Mazonakis and Greek fashion house Deux Hommes collaborated at MadWalk by Vodafone.
-The Hurriyet, the largest circulation newspaper in Turkey, chose the nightclub Votanikos and George Mazonakis to present the nightlife of Athens.
-Mazonakis completed his appearances at Votanikos in March 2011 and visited Turkey after preparing a collaboration with a Turkish songwriter, continuing the cooperation that began with Turkish songwriters in his latest album titled Ta Isia Anapoda.
+He collaborated with the Greek fashion house Deux Hommes at MadWalk by Vodafone.

+Hürriyet, a newspaper in Turkey, chose the nightclub Votanikos and George Mazonakis to represent the nightlife of Athens.
+Mazonakis completed his appearances at Votanikos in March 2011 and visited Turkey after preparing a collaboration with a Turkish songwriter.
+He continued collaborating with Turkish songwriters on his album titled Ta Isia Anapoda.